-EERE anticipates making awards that will run up to 24 months in length.
-Project continuation will be contingent upon satisfactory performance and go/no-go decision review.
+EERE anticipates making awards with a duration between 12 and 24 months.
+EERE may require a project continuation, during the performance period, which would be contingent upon satisfactory performance and go/no-go decision review.
 At the go/no-go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE will make a determination to continue the project, re-direct the project, or discontinue funding the project.
 Only those projects demonstrating a high probability of successfully meeting the program targets will be continued.